wearefine/fae/docs/index.md

 ### Fae Model Concerns

 Each one of Fae's models has a built in concern.
 You can create that concern in your application to easily inject logic into built in models, following Rails' concern pattern.
-E.g. adding methods to `app/models/concerns/fae/role_concern.rb` will make them accesible to `Fae::Role`.
+E.g. adding methods to `app/models/concerns/fae/role_concern.rb` will make them accessible to `Fae::Role`.

 #### Example: Adding OAuth2 logic to Fae::User